guoxiliu/umesh-wald/README.md

-# umesh: A Little Library for Managing and Manipulating Unstructured Mesh Data
+# umesh: A Low-dependency Library for Managing and Manipulating Unstructured Mesh Data

 # Motivation